Public transport in Barcelona (update 2024)

 If you want to travel to Barcelona Airport by train, you can take the R2 Nord train.
 For this train, you won’t need a supplement on top of regular public transport tickets.
 Please note that this train only goes to Terminal 2.
 For Terminal 1, you will then have to take the free shuttle bus at the airport, but in terms of time, this is the fastest option.

-Disabled accessibility
+Disabled accessibility public transport Barcelona

-• L1: Plaça de Sants, Espanya, Urquinaona and Clot
+• Line 1 (L1): Plaça de Sants, Espanya, Urquinaona, Clot

 Public transport with children

-Cycling on public transport in Barcelona
+Taking bicycles or e-scooters on public transport in Barcelona

-2 Useful apps
+Useful apps

 TMB App: This app provides useful information on all bus and metro services.
 And can be downloaded on Apple and Android.
 Through this app, you can easily search routes, nearest public transport, timetables, bus waiting times, maps.
-In short, everything you need to know about travelling by public transport.
+In short, everything you need to know about traveling by public transport.

 Moovit: This app has all the information about the bus, metro, train and tram.
 In addition, Moovit has a handy directions function, letting you know exactly how far it is to walk, how long you have to wait and which stops you still have to pass.